Talking to your partner about your mental health

 What should I say to my partner?

-But if you’re feeling worried or anxious about talking about your mental health, it’s worth running through what you might want to say in a ‘dry’ run with somebody who already knows, or a support helpline, such as ours.
+But if you’re feeling worried or anxious about talking about your mental health, it’s worth running through what you might want to say in a ‘dry’ run with somebody who already knows what is going on.

 - Going somewhere where you won’t be interrupted and where the other person can hear you